 Ear mite infestations usually itch, so cats with infections will scratch their ears, sometimes until their ears are raw, shake their heads, or hold their ears at an odd angle.

-Ear mites are a common infestation and are easily spread between cats and other animals.
-Treatment of ear mites involves removing the debris from the ears and using a topical insecticide in the ear canal to kill off the remaining mites and new mites that hatch out of eggs left behind.
-All animals in the house have to be treated -- if you don't, the ear mites that you get rid of from one cat will just take up residence in another cat's (or a dog's) ears.
+Ear mites are common and can spread between cats and other animals.
+Treatment involves removing the mites from the ears and using a topical insecticide in the ear canal to kill off the remaining mites and new mites that hatch out of eggs left behind.
+All animals in the household must be treated; if you don't, the ear mites that you get rid of from one cat will just take up residence in another cat's (or a dog's) ears.

 Other ear problems can cause itchiness and debris in the ear canal, so don't start home remedies for ear mites until you're fairly certain that's the problem.
 If you can't get proof of ear mites, it's better to take your cat to the vet so you can be sure that there's not something else going on.

 If you know that your cat has a case of mites, read on to learn about some home remedies.